ahcenezdh/ahcenezdh.github.io/docs/introduction.md

 ---

 # Introduction

-Welcome to the documentation for the [FiveM][home] modification framework.
+Welcome to the documentation for the [FiveM](https://fivem.net) modification framework.
 Use the links below to find the information you're looking for.

 ## Server owners
-* Find out how to [start a server][server-manual] on FiveM.
+* Find out how to [start a server](./manual/server/index.mdx) on FiveM.
 * Download or buy fancy [resources](./server-manual/finding-resources) for your server, or discover a [framework](./server-manual/frameworks) to use.

 ## Asset developers